holgern/beem/docs/memo.rst

 .. code-block:: python

      from getpass import getpass
-     from steempy.block import Block
+     from beem.block import Block
-     from steempy.memo import Memo
+     from beem.memo import Memo

      # Obtain a transfer from the blockchain
      block = Block(23755086)                   # block